philsca/dev_environment/README.md

 This contains:
 * Vagrantfile - A script to tell Vagrant how to build a vm withing VirtualBox
 * installs.sh - A shell script to install the desktop and tools listed in the description (this is run automatically)
-* shared - A folder that will be mapped to the guest development vm.
+* shared - A folder that will be mapped to the guest development vm as `~/shared`.
+You can transfer files between the host pc and the virtual machine via this folder.
 * shared\certificates - BSA Intermediate and CA certificates
 * shared\scripts - Optional post-install setup utility scripts